Developing a Coaching Philosophy

 Sportsmanlike conduct should be a top priority in your philosophy

 There are situations in some games that could be considered unsportsmanlike by opponents, officials, or fans.
-Running up the score, playing starters long after the outcome has been determined, and taunting are just a few examples.
+Running up the score, playing starters long after the outcome has been determined, and taunting is just a few examples.
 If any of these are tolerated within your approach to coaching, you may need to make some changes.
 After considering the factors, I have mentioned, develop your philosophy by putting it into written form.
 It is extremely important to be able to express and to explain your approach to athletes, parents, and supervisors.
 A written document can also give you something concrete to re-examine and to evaluate annually.
 I have included my "Personal Coaching Philosophy" for you to examine.

 Personal Coaching Philosophy